robertsevastjanov/RTR-105/README.md

 %s - Take the next argument and print it as a string
 %d - Take the next argument and print it as an int
+In C, & is called the address operator.
+The expression &i means, "The memory address of the variable i."